canonical/ubuntu-packaging-guide/kde.rst

 ``.desktop`` file translations.

-To generate translation templates the package must include a ``Messages.sh`` file, complain to the upstream if it does not.
+To generate translation templates the package must include a ``Messages.sh`` file; complain to the upstream if it does not.
 You can check it works by running ``extract-messages.sh`` which should produce one or more ``.pot`` files in ``po/``.
 This will be done automatically during build if you use the ``--with=kde`` option to ``dh``.

 Upstream will usually have also put the translation ``.po`` files into the ``po/`` directory.
-If they do not check if they are in separate upstream language packs such as the KDE SC language packs.
-If they are in separate language packs then Launchpad will need to associate these together manually, contact `dpm`_ to do this.
+If they do not, check if they are in separate upstream language packs such as the KDE SC language packs.
+If they are in separate language packs Launchpad will need to associate these together manually, contact `dpm`_ to do this.

 If a package is moved from universe to main it will need to be